 The service at Cape Santa Maria Bahamas

-She told me it would take ‘10 minutes’ to get there and it was a must see.
-Naturally, we were keen to see it for ourselves, especially as it was close by.
+She told me it would take ‘10 minutes on bike’ to get there and it was a must see.
 Taking the free bikes, and remembering the instructions she gave me, we set off.

 Cycling from the resort to the main road isn’t difficult, nor is finding the sign to the Columbus Monument.
-What is difficult is the path that leads to it.
+What’s difficult is the path leading to it.

 What you face is a seemingly endless narrow rocky path, with an assortment of rocks in different sizes.
 On either side are rows of reed and bushes, full of mosquitoes waiting to feast on you.